-The Alhambra is one of the best representations of the culture of the last centuries of the Muslim rule of the Spanish Andalusia region.
+The Alhambra is one of the best representation of the culture of the Muslim rule of the Spanish Andalusia region.
 The castle and gardens are a testament to the Moorish culture in Spain and the joint skills of Muslim, Jewish, and Christian artisans, craftsmen, and builders of their era.

 The White Villages of the Andalucía Region can be seen from every vantage at the Alhambra

-Though different Muslim rulers who lived in the complex extended the Alhambra, each new addition followed a consistent theme of “paradise on earth.”
-With architectural features such as fountains, columned arcades, running water, and reflecting pools that were all used to add beauty to the complex, the park which is usually overgrown with wildflowers and grass in the spring, was planted by the Moors with roses, oranges, and myrtles to create a feeling of an oasis.
+Though different Muslim rulers lived in the complex and extended the Alhambra, each new addition followed a consistent theme of “paradise on earth” concept.
+Architectural features such as fountains, columned arcades, running water, and reflecting pools were all used to add beauty to the complex.
+The park which is usually overgrown with wildflowers and grass in the spring, was planted by the Moors with roses, oranges, and myrtles to create a feeling of an oasis.

-Bees and Butterfly Attracting Garden and the Kitchen Gardens
+Bees and Butterfly Garden and the Kitchen Gardens

-Kitchen gardens were an integral part of the Alhambra landscape as they not only provided produce for the residents but also attracted beneficial bees and butterflies.
+Kitchen gardens were an integral part of the Alhambra landscape as they provided produce for the residents and also attracted beneficial bees and butterflies.

-Lemon groves and orange groves grown for their fragrant flowers and their fruit.
+Lemon groves and orange groves grown for their fruit And their fragrant flowers

 Hundreds of orange and lemon trees were planted on the grounds to provide fragrance and for the added benefit of their fruit.
-These trees not only fragranced the gardens when they were in bloom but also provided cool shade in the sweltering summer months.
+These trees fragranced the gardens when they were in bloom and provided cool shade in the sweltering summer months.

 The palace complex was designed with the mountainous terrain in mind and many forms of technology were considered during their construction.
 Through all the additions certain features were given priority such as allowing the sun and wind to flow freely through the rooms, and the use of soothing colors such as blue, red, and golden yellow to create a sense of calm.

-The Alhambra Castle in Granada, Spain is truly one of the most beautiful places I have ever visited.
+The Alhambra Castle in Granada is truly the most beautiful places I have visited.
 A one of a kind castle and gardens that even when touring in 100-degree temperatures felt calm, cool, and soothing.
 A beautiful place like no other.